 Only the best pies, tarts and cakes make it into our annual rhubarb bake-off.
 The winning entries are auctioned on the Friday night of the festival, kicking off a weekend of fun, community spirit and fundraising.

 For the last few years our focus has been on fundraising for our newest project - The Southwold Library.
-At present the new Southwold Library is being constructed.
 To date Rosy Rhubarb has raised over 1.2 million.
-Continue to help support our efforts by attending our
+Continue to help support our efforts by attending this years festival.